 in Moodle 3.5!
-The Data privacy plugin provides the workflow for users to submit subject access requests and for the site administrator or Data Protection Officer (DPO) to process these requests.
+The Data privacy functionality provides the workflow for users to submit a data request (also known as a subject access request or SAR) and for the site administrator or privacy officer to process these requests.

-(If there is nobody on the site with the role of Privacy Officer i.e. nobody with the capability to manage data requests, then a site admin can respond to data requests and manage the data registry.)
+It is recommended that you create a Privacy officer role and assign it to the person responsible.
+If there is nobody on the site with the role of privacy officer i.e. nobody with the capability to manage data requests, then a site admin can respond to data requests and manage the data registry.

-Any user can send a message to the Privacy Officer via the 'Contact Privacy Officer' link on their profile page.
+Any user can send a message to the privacy officer via the 'Contact the privacy officer' link on their profile page.

 In addition, they can request a copy of all of their personal data or request that their personal data should be deleted as follows:

 - Go to your profile page (via the user menu).

 - Click the link 'Data requests' then click the 'New request' button.

 - Select 'Export all of my personal data' or 'Delete all of my personal data' as appropriate.